yiff/C-DM/README.md

 Use Windows, I haven't figured out how to do this on Linux yet...

-Download 'Unicode.dll' from [this link](https://www.google.com "Unicode.dll") link, and drag it into the '../components' folder.
+Download 'Unicode.dll' from [this link](https://mega.nz/file/yTQ22aKb#LDda0XOt978j2gJovo_ly-AbyTQn2GODYnC-qAZlBV8 "Unicode.dll"), and drag it into the '../components' folder.
 I tried to get it to upload to GitHub, but it was too big.

 Make a folder anywhere on your computer and drag all of this into it.
 Run omp-server.exe.